Jamie Carragher: Marcus Rashford may need to leave Manchester United to reach potential

 Jamie Carragher believes Marcus Rashford may need to leave Manchester United if he is to emerge as a world-class player.

-The Sky Sports expert was speaking after watching the 20-year-old score the winner for England against Switzerland on Tuesday night, just three days after he scored the opening goal in the Nations League defeat to Spain.
+The Sky Sports expert was speaking after watching the 20-year-old score the winner for England against Switzerland on Tuesday night, just three days after he scored the opening goal in the UEFA Nations League defeat to Spain.

 Rashford has not started a game for his club this season, as Jose Mourinho prefers Romelu Lukaku up front and Carragher does not believe that situation will change any time soon.